Type 11 light machine gun: Variants

 Type 89 "flexible" – Two Type 11 actions mounted on a flexible mounting for anti-aircraft use and as a rear-defense aerial gun.
 The machine gun was chambered for the 7.7x58mmSR Type 89 cartridge.
 It was equipped with a metallic Y-shaped stock and two spade grips, the barrels had no cooling fins.
 It was fed from two 45-round quadrant-shaped pan magazines (each magazine had a place for nine five-round stripper clips).
 The double-barrelled machine gun weighted about 28 kg and had a rate of fire of around 1,400 rpm.

 Type 91 – was a modified Type 11 for use on tanks and armoured vehicles.
 The machine gun was equipped with an angled pistol grip, the stock and bipod were removed.
 Additionally, the machine gun was equipped with two brackets (on the right side) for mounting a 1.5x30 scope manufactured by Tomioka Kogaku.

 Te-4 – A modified Type 11 which was designed to replace the Type 89 "flexible" due to the excessive weight of the latter.
 It used a different flexible mounting, had a shorter wooden stock and a straight pistol grip with an enlarged trigger guard, the barrel had no cooling fins.
 It was chambered for the 7.7x58mmSR Type 89 cartridge and fed from 70-round pan magazines.
 It is uncertain whether the Te-4 was made by splitting the Type 89 "flexible" or was a direct derivative of Type 11.

-Liao Type 17 - A copy of the Type 11 design manufactured in small numbers at the Mukden Arsenal.
+Liao Type 17 - A Chinese copy of the Type 11 design manufactured in small numbers at the Mukden Arsenal.
+Around 400 were produced between 1928 and 1931, production was halted due to the Japanese invasion of Manchuria.
+One surviving example is displayed at the Military Museum of the Chinese People's Revolution in Beijing.

 Combat record

 The Type 11 came into active service in 1922, and some 29,000 were produced by the time production stopped in 1941.
 It was the primary Japanese light machine gun through the Manchurian Incident and in the early stages of the Second Sino-Japanese War.
 Although superseded by the Type 96 light machine gun in production in 1936, it remained in service with front-line combat through the end of World War II.
 Many were captured by the Chinese and were used against the Japanese.
 The Manchukuo Imperial Army replaced its ex-Chinese ZB vz.
 30s with Type 11s in 1936.
 Both sides also used Type 11 machine guns during the Chinese Civil War and North Korea used Type 11 and Type 91 during the Korean War.
+Indonesian nationalist forces used the Type 11 during the Indonesian National Revolution.
 The Viet Minh also used the Type 11 during the First Indochina War, as did the Viet Cong during the Vietnam War.